Islandora/scyllaridae/README.md

       - "http://fits:8080/fits/examine"
 ```

 Define the `Dockerfile` to run your microservice.
-Your service will run the main `scyllaridae` progeam which is an http service configured by your `scyllaridae.yml`.
+Your service will run the main `scyllaridae` program which is an http service configured by your `scyllaridae.yml`.
 You just need to install the binaries your yml specifies to ensure the command is in the container when it runs.

 ```dockerfile
 FROM jcorall/scyllaridae:main